 This goal includes improving infrastructure, facilities, economic opportunities and economic development.
 Programs to improve employment outcomes and household economic stability include employment training.
-Projects accomplishing this goal include extensive work with infrastructure, which
+Projects accomplishing this goal include extensive work with infrastructure, which is seen in Portland, Gresham and Multnomah County as essential in encouraging stability in neighborhoods, increasing access to persons with disabilities and attracting and retaining businesses.
+Projects will also support micro-enterprises and business development, as well as, public facilities, parks and transportation improvements.

-2020-2021 Goals: Other (contaminated site clean up)- 42; Public Services other than low-mod housing-
+2020-2021 Goals: Other (contaminated site clean up)- 42